What is the Phillips Curve?

 - Philips curve is viewed as the trade-off between price inflation and unemployment.

 - The position of the Phillips curve tells the initial magnitude of inflation – unemployment relationship.

 - Using this theory it is shown that less inflation can be there only at the cost of the higher unemployment and the lower unemployment can be there only at the cost of the higher inflation.

 Limitations and drawbacks of the Phillips curve include the following:

 - There is a two-way relationship between wages and prices.
 Being wages is one of the major elements in the cost of production of the company that influences the prices of the goods.
 But at the same time prices have their impact on the cost of living so they also influence the wages.
 Phillips curve considers the only effect of the wages on the prices and ignores the effect of the prices on wages.
 This is its limitation as the increase in the prices causes an increase in the cost of living that then leads to an increase in wages.

 - Phillips curve concept assumes that inflation is the internal problem of the country and is related to the domestic labor market which ignores the fact that inflation in the present modern times is not only associated with the internal country but it is an international phenomenon.

-- It is found during the time when the stagflation occurred in the 1970s that the implications of the Phillips curve are true only in the short term as it fails to justify in the situations when there is stagflation in the economy i.e., the situation when both unemployment and inflation are alarmingly high.
-So during the state of the stagflation analysis of the Phillips curve does not hold true.
+- It is found when the stagflation occurred in the 1970s that the implications of the Phillips curve are true only in the short term as it fails to justify in the situations when there is stagflation in the economy i.e., the situation when both unemployment and inflation are alarmingly high.
+So during the state of the stagflation analysis of the Phillips curve does not hold.